onap/doc/docs/guides/onap-user/instantiate/index.rst

 service BPMN workflow.
 That means it is linked to ONAP source code and lifecycle.

-**Alacarte** method required the Operator actor to build and send a lot of operations.
+**A La Carte** method requires the Operations actor to build and send a lot of operations.
 To build those requests, Operator actor needs to define/collect by himself all VNF parameters/values.

-**Macro** method required the Operator actor to build and send only one request and, thanks to CDS Blueprint templates, ONAP will collect and assign by itself all paramters/values.
+**Macro** method required the Operations actor to build and send only one request and, thanks to CDS Blueprint templates, ONAP will collect and assign all required parameters/values by itself.